 For those who are curious about what it takes to run a fully operational vineyard, the winery offers regular tours that give visitors a behind-the-scenes glimpse of the process; tours can be reserved online, and advance booking is required to participate.

-Along with hosting private celebrations, Crown Winery holds two fun-filled annual events open to the public.
+Crown Winery holds two fun-filled annual events open to the public.
 August’s Annual Grape Stomp invites wine lovers to not only learn how to stomp grapes, but compete against other teams to see who has the most foot power.

 If you’ll be visiting in the fall, don’t miss the winery’s Oktoberfest event, which includes a specially made batch of beer, live music, and plenty of food to complement the brews.
 Make sure you keep an eye on the calendar; yoga nights, art sessions and “Wine Down” music performances are among the smaller events happening at the winery throughout the year.